Allocation of capital gains and losses produced in 2022

 Capital losses derived from overdue and uncollected credits may be attributed to the tax period in which any of the following circumstances occur:

-That, if the debtor is in a bankruptcy situation, the agreement in which a reduction in the amount of the credit is agreed upon becomes effective in accordance with the provisions of article 133 of Law 22/2003, of July 9, Bankruptcy, in which In this case, the loss will be computed by the amount of the reduction.
+That, if the debtor is in bankruptcy, the agreement in which a reduction is agreed in the amount of the credit becomes effective in accordance with the provisions of article 133 of Law 22/2003 , of July 9, Bankruptcy, in which case the loss will be computed by the amount of the reduction.

 As of September 1, 2020, articles 393, 394 and 395 of Royal Legislative Decree 1/2020, of May 5, which approves the consolidated text of the Bankruptcy Law, must be taken into account.